Choosing VCE subjects is never easy. There are multiple points to consider when selecting suitable subjects.

 - Career advisors – Schools have career advisors and VCE coordinators to provide you with valuable information on career guidance.
 These professionals have invaluable information on various tertiary programs within your interest areas and can tell you what you need to do to be eligible for the programs.

 - Career expos – A more exciting way to learn more about your career path and the best VCE subjects to select is through career expos.
 Don’t wait until year 12 to start attending such functions.
 You need the information two years before Year 12.
 These platforms offer the latest and up-to-date higher education options available, which will advise on your VCE selection.
+Why not also read: How to Become a Tutor?

 - The internet – The internet is also an excellent place to get more information about your career path and the VCE subjects you need to select.
 The Victorian Tertiary Admissions Centre (VTAC) website is a good place to start.
 The website has helpful tips on VCE subject selection and goes into detail to explain how ATARs are calculated.